marcelkornblum/sn-rfcs/text/0004-hosting.md

 ## Static hosting on AWS
 [Static Hosting on AWS]: #static-hosting-aws

 To set up hosting a static project, or the static part of a larger project on AWS, you will need to follow this section.
+It seems daunting at first but once you know what you doing it should take no more than an hour or two.

 There are a few ways of achieving a static hosting setup and we usually do slightly different things for different environments...

 For _Production_ we use S3 for file hosting, with CloudFront doing all the jobs of a webserver.
 We keep all credentials and permissions for the production environment separate to other environments.